DamengRandom/toy-robot/README.md

 Refactor actions in 2021:
-1. add more tests
+1. added more tests
-2. update css by using Bulma
+2. updated css by using Bulma
-3. update README.md file
+3. updated README.md file
-4. refactor util functions
+4. refactored util functions